alchemyplatform/aa-sdk/site/pages/smart-accounts/index.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: Choosing a Smart Account
-  - - meta
-    - name: description
-      content: Learn about different smart account implementations to use with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
-  - - meta
-    - property: og:description
-      content: Learn about different smart account implementations to use with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
-  - - meta
-    - name: twitter:title
-      content: Choosing a Smart Account
+title: Choosing a Smart Account
-  - - meta
-    - name: twitter:description
-      content: Learn about different smart account implementations to use with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
+description: Learn about different smart account implementations to use with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
 ---

 # Choosing a Smart Account